Action of 27 February 1809: Battle

 Pénélope and Pauline sneaked out of Toulon around 19:00, under a light East-North-East wind.
 Approaching unseen on the background of the coast, they reached Proserpine around 04.00, as she was cruising 12 miles off Cape Sicié.
 Suddenly detecting two large ships nearby, Proserpine, almost becalmed, tried to evade and identify her opponents to no avail.
 Seeing Proserpine challenge him with codes, Dubourdieu ordered the same number of signals to be raised and quickly lowered, as to confuse the British into wondering whether he was another British frigate coming to relieve her and having merely made a mistake in his answer.
 Pénélope arrived on the starboard side of Proserpine, " looking very large, her ports all up, lights on the main-deck fore and aft: she had shortened sail, and was perfectly ready for commencing the action", while Pauline took position on the port side.

 Captain Otter hailed the frigates, who answered by firing a single shot.
 The ships began trading broadsides, Pénélope gaining an initial advantage by raking her opponent with a triple-shot broadside.
 After one hour, Proserpine had her rigging and hull seriously damaged, and was in danger of being boarded.
 Her Mizzen-mast was cut three metres above the deck, and she had also lost her main top spar.

 Seeing his ship unable to flee and two 74-gun ships approaching, Otter consulted with his officers and struck his colours, surrendering at 05:15.

 Aftermath

 Proserpine represented after her captured (the mizzen was actually more seriously damaged).
 Watercolour by Antoine Roux.

 The incident did not alter the balance of power in the region.
-Pénélope towed Proserpine to Toulon where the French Navy commissioned under her existing name.
+Pénélope towed Proserpine to Toulon where the French Navy commissioned her under her existing name.
 She took part in the Invasion of Algiers in 1830 and remained in service until 1865, when she was hulked and used as a prison.

 Otter remained a prisoner in France until the end of the war; he was court martialed for the loss of his ship on 30 May 1814, and honourably acquitted, the court determining that he had defended his ship in the "most gallant and determined manner, and that her colours were not struck until resistance was of no avail".

 Dubourdieu was promoted to Officer of the Legion of Honour.